prefeiturasp/SMUL-SisRural/readme_handover.md

 ## Tipo: Coletivo

--   Plano de ação coletivo, N Produtores/Unidades Produtivas
+-   Plano de ação coletivo, N Produtores/as x Unidades Produtivas
 -   N Ações
 -   Para cada produtor é gerado um Plano de Ação vinculado ao Plano de Ação Pai
 -   Para cada PDA do produtor, é gerado as ações previamente cadastradas no Plano de Ação Pai